MiSArch/docs/docs/dev-manuals/adr/0000-use-monolithic-frontend.md

 ### Consequences

 - Good, because we do not need to consider requirements of a micro frontend with respect to the API gateway
+- Neutral, because there is a single repository for the frontend.
+- Good, because the frontend tech stack can be chosen rather _freely_.
+We decided to use Vue with Vuetify to create a single page web application.
+- Neutral, because all services have to support the API gateway for the frontend.

 ## Pros and Cons of the Options